 When you save your tracks, they are normally stored in the following folder:

-You can change this folder in VinylStudio's (which you will find under the Options menu) and you can browse the folder from within this dialog.
+You can change this folder in VinylStudio's , and you can also browse the folder from within this dialog.

 You can select (or change) this behaviour using the dropdown in VinylStudio's .
 There are separate settings for albums and singles.[Top]

-Advanced users, or those who would just to understand a little more about what is going on, might like to peruse or enter custom strings into the to determine exactly where your split-up tracks are stored.
+Advanced users, or those who are interested in what is going on, might like to peruse or enter custom strings into the to determine exactly where your split-up tracks are stored.
 These gives you a high degree of control over where the saved tracks end up.
 That said, the preset values in the dropdown lists normally suffice, and option 2 (group tracks by album artist) is recommended for both albums and singles.

 To do this, you use keywords to tell VinylStudio how you want your tracks to be named and grouped into folders.
 When saving each track, VinylStudio replaces these with the album title, track title or whatever, as appropriate.
 The following keywords are available: